All guides

 Portobelo Day Trip from Panama City: UNESCO Forts, Congo Culture & Caribbean Beaches

-Iglesia de San Felipe (the Black Christ)
+Iglesia de San Felipe and the Black Christ

 Playa Blanca